SaxonRah/LindenmayerSystem/README.md

 # Things to Add
 	Measure performance of LSystem struct.
-Maybe look at changing some functions by ref with const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh
-	Implement the procedural mesh component and do 100% procedural l system gen
+Maybe look at changing some functions by ref with const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh - Done Implement the procedural mesh component and do 100% procedural l system gen

 # Bugs
-	Rotating the parent Actor of turtle in Y Axis bends turtle movement up and down.
+	Generation of splines need to be made so that it can exist forever connected in construction script.

 # MIT LICENCE
 	MIT License